 Mary Allen graduated from Florida State University in 1986 with a Bachelor of Science Degree in Rehabilitation Services.
 She began her 35 year career at the Lighthouse for the Blind of the Palm Beaches in 1986.
 She was hired as a Social Worker, conducting intakes and facilitating referrals to community resources.
 Within 2 years, she moved into the position of Program Coordinator for the Adjustment to Blindness Program while simultaneously taking on the new position of Low Vision Counselor, assisting the doctor in the Lighthouse’s newly established Low Vision Clinic.
 Mary later moved into the Director of Vision Services position, overseeing all Lighthouse programs, contracts, grants and staff.
-She currently serves as the Interim Executive Director.
+She served as the Interim Executive Director for 8 months and now serves as the Executive Director.
 She was the recipient of the Florida Association for Education and Rehabilitation of the Blind and Visually Impaired (Florida FAER) award for Outstanding Rehabilitation Professional for the Blind Award (2019).
 Mary has lived in Palm Beach County since 1968.
 She resides in Jupiter with her husband of 33 years and enjoys time on the water with her grown children and granddaughter.

 Social Services Manager